evolv-ai/env-integrations/metrics/README.md

 #### default
 This allows a value to be specified that will be added to the context imediately if the attribute is not available yet.
 It will be overriden if the `poll` is set and the value becomes available.

-The config is read top to bottom.
-If a match is found, it stops.
-No fall-through, so in the example below if the path of the page starts with `/home/`, nothing will happen, because the statements block is an empty array.

 ## Diagnosing
 When diagnosing on a website page, you can type `window.evolv.applied_metrics` to see the fully relized metrics that are applied to the current page.
 This does not mean that they have captured data yet.
-In

 ## Cookbook Examples

+### Sample

 The following shows examples of each of the type and options available.

 ```

 {
     "apply": [